If you weren’t privy to the fact that Tudor is a sister brand to Rolex, would you think the same of the brand’s luxury timepieces?

 Nevertheless, the Sea-Dweller is still a Rolex, one of the newest models, and it’s hard to deny that they’ve done a great job.

-Once more, it’ll come down to budget and preference.
+Once more, it’ll come down to budget and preference, with this Rolex Sea-Dweller retailing for $17,000.
 Either way, whichever you chose, you’re certain to be satisfied by the remarkable timepiece on your wrist.

 Tudor Heritage Advisor M79650TN vs. Rolex Yacht-Master II 116680 [The Complication Watch]

-In this head-to-head, we compare the models that possess the most complicated function from each.
+In this head-to-head, we compare the models that possess the most complicated function from the Tudor Watches and Rolex catalogs.
 The two selected are the Heritage Advisor, an alarm watch, and the Yacht-Master II, a regatta chronograph with a programmable countdown timer.

 The complications are equally diverse.
 The Tudor’s alarm function can serve as a useful function in daily life, perhaps even for waking up every day.
 Alternatively, the Rolex is more fitting if you’re waking up on a yacht, a completely different thing.